Our staff, trainers, and board of directors enable YC to amplify youth voices.

 Read BioTreasurer

-Troy Williams is the senior credit officer and a member of the Executive Loan Committee at First Republic Bank in New York.
-Prior to First Republic, he was an executive director in Global Wealth Credit Risk Management at JPMorgan for six years.
+Troy Williams is a senior lender at J.P.
+Morgan Private Bank.
+Prior to J.P.
+Morgan Chase, he was senior credit officer and a member of the Executive Loan Committee at First Republic Bank in New York.
 Mr. Williams also spent more than seven years at Deutsche Bank as a team leader and senior credit officer for asset and wealth management in the Americas.
 Prior to Deutsche Bank, Mr. Williams worked in various risk management capacities at S&P, ORIX USA, and Citibank.
 Mr. Williams earned a B.S. in Finance and International Business from Georgetown University and a MBA from the Fordham Graduate School of Business.

 Member